 jitin the Value field.

-When you click OK, you return to the CLI Interpreters dialog where the Configuration options field shows
+When you click OK, you return to the CLI Interpreters dialog box where the Configuration options text box shows

 Web server debugging